 There are a number of ways in which symbol misuse can happen.

-Misconception that the is a universal kosher symbol.
+There is a misconception that the is a universal kosher symbol.
 A manufacturer in Turkey, supervised by the local rabbinate, begins to export jelly to the United States.
 Erroneously told that the is the generic kosher symbol in the United States, the company begins using it without certification.

-Intentional Fraud.
 A beverage manufacturer applies for OU certification.
 During our inspection of the plant, we learn that the beverages are pasteurized on the same equipment used to pasteurize non-kosher grape drinks.
 We tell the manufacturer that we cannot certify his products.
-Determined to increase sales, company executives decide to use the OU anyway.
+Determined to increase sales, company executives decide to use the anyway.

-Accidental Kashrut Violation.
 In violation of the established kosher program, an OU-certified company unintentionally uses a non-kosher source of shortening.
 The rabbinic field representative (RFR) spots the non-kosher ingredient during his next visit, but the finished goods have already been shipped to supermarkets around the country.

 Protecting the OU Symbol

-Protecting the integrity of the OU, the OU aggressively pursues any unauthorized use of its symbol through its Trademark Compliance Department.
+The OU aggressively pursues any unauthorized use of its symbol through its Trademark Compliance Department.
 Upon discovering an illegal , the Union immediately sends a strongly-worded letter to the company in question explaining that the is an internationally registered certification mark and that unauthorized use of it constitutes trademark infringement and violates other US laws as well (i.e. false advertising, state kosher laws… ).
 The OU demands that the product’s manufacturer as well as its kosher status (if known) be revealed to the Union within 48 hours.
 The letter is followed up with a phone call.

-The majority of products bearing an illegal OU do, in fact, turn out to be kosher.
+The majority of products bearing an illegal do, in fact, turn out to be kosher.
 The product may be innately kosher or supervised by a legitimate kosher certifying agency.
 (OU staff will often have to inspect the plant to determine the product’s kosher status.)
 If the product is kosher, the OU will request damages for trademark infringement and the case will be closed.

 Regarding the beverage manufacturer mentioned earlier, for example, the OU received assurances that the product would be withdrawn from supermarket shelves.
 The manufacturer withdrew the item from three supermarket chains; we requested damages and assumed the case was closed.
-Subsequently, we discovered the product in a fourth supermarket chain.
+Following this, we discovered the product in a fourth supermarket chain.
 Though we made numerous requests that the item be removed, the manufacturer refused to cooperate.
 The Union filed a lawsuit and the case is now pending in federal court with the legal costs on both sides escalating rapidly.

 Interestingly, the OU aggressively pursues unauthorized usage of the even in non-food related items.
 Electronics manufacturers such as Casio and Radio Shack, as well as universities and laundromats have all received cease and desist letters from the Union.
-The reason for this is simple: unauthorized usage of the OU dilutes its exclusivity.
+The reason for this is simple: unauthorized usage of the dilutes its exclusivity.

 How Can You Help?

-1. The symbol has been registered in the United States and many other countries.
+1. The OU symbol has been registered in the United States and many other countries.
 The symbol is also registered with the US Customs Service, which can seize and destroy items imported from other countries.